GregKaighin/bedfordshire-bicycle-club/README.md

 #### Issue 1

 I had a problem with the route planner, where the bicycle layer (green lines) would dissappear from the map on subsequent route requests.
-This was because the map displays the bicycle layer when the map is drawn initially, and again when a route request is made using bicycle as the travel mode.
+This was because the map displays the bicycle layer when the map is drawn initially, and again when a route request is made using bicycle as the travel mode, causing a conflict.
 This was fixed by adding "bicycleLayer: suppress" to the directions renderer object (routes.js line 144).

 #### Issue 2